List of American Pie characters: Paul Finch

-Paul Finch, commonly referred by his surname Finch, first appears in American Pie as a mochaccino-drinking sophisticate and he is the friend of Jim Levenstein, Kevin Myers and Chris "Oz" Ostreicher.
-He is a member of The nerdy four friends make a pact to lose their virginity before they graduate from high school.
+Paul Finch, commonly referred by his surname Finch, first appears in American Pie as a mochaccino-drinking sophisticate and he is the friend of Jim Levenstein, Kevin Meyers and Chris "Oz" Ostreicher.
+He is a member of the nerdy four friends make a pact to lose their virginity before they graduate from high school.
 Finch, meanwhile, pays Vicky's friend Jessica $200 to spread rumors around the school of his sexual prowess, hoping that it will increase his chances of success.
 Unfortunately, he runs into trouble when Stifler, angry that a girl turned him down for the prom because she was waiting for Finch to ask her, puts a laxative into Finch's mochacchino.
 Finch, being paranoid about the lack of cleanliness in the school restrooms, and unable to go home to use the toilet as he usually does, is tricked by Stifler into using the girls' restroom.
 Afterward, he emerges before many other fellow students, humiliated and is left dateless.
 At the prom, everything seems hopeless for the four boys until Vicky asks the girl that Chuck Sherman claimed to have bedded about her first time.
 She proclaims to everyone at the prom that she and Sherman did not have sex at Stifler's party, leaving Sherman embarrassed and making him wet himself.
 The revelation takes the pressure off of Jim, Kevin, Oz and Finch, and they head to the post-prom party with new hope.
 At the after-party at Stifler's house, all four boys fulfill their pledge.
 Finch strays downstairs to the basement recreation room where he meets Stifler's mother, Jeanine.
 She is aroused by his precociousness, and they have sex on the pool table.
 In the morning Stifler enters the room, realizes that his mom has had sex with Finch and faints, unable to believe that his mom and "shitbreak" are together.
 The morning after the prom Jim, Kevin, Oz, and Finch eat breakfast at their favorite restaurant where they toast to the future.